 That emphasizes the fact that the universe is a desert of original objects.
 How to put a biosphere on one of those deserted rocks is unknown.
 To expect to find other life forms on those deserted rocks is to believe in the adult fairy tales of science fiction.
 All known life is on planet, Earth, and all undiscovered life will be from Earth’s biosphere, most likely the largely unexplored oceans, not outer space.
 The hundreds of billions spent on space programs were like the millions spent on the slave trade of the 17th through 20th centuries.
 They were commercial enterprises, not science.

 In summary, the universe is a population of deserted original objects with one solitary permanent biosphere that cannot be duplicated nor transferred.
 Undiscovered life will be found in the largely unexplored oceans, not outer space.
-Rational policies would expend resources on enhancing the solitary biosphere, not wasting them on deserted objects.
+Rational policies would expend resources on repairing the solitary biosphere, not wasting them searching the deserted objects.
 Further, there are no biospheres in outer space, nor are there any evolved civilizations, nor any alien life forms.
-For life, all is in the permanent solitary biosphere of planet Earth.
-The rest is lifeless desert.
-The principle of morphological originality so indicates with the certainty of a fact.
-And the chances of being wrong were less than 1 in more than 2 sextillion chances.
+Evolution was proven superstition 350 years ago and confirmed several times since then.
+For life, all was in the solitary biosphere of planet Earth.
+The rest was lifeless desert.
+The principle of morphological originality so indicated with the certainty of a fact.
+The chances of being wrong were less than 1 in more than 2 sextillion chances.

-The question of how long humanity has to live in this biosphere has been forecast twice.
+The question of how long humanity has to live in this biosphere had been forecast twice.
 The forecasts included (1) infant deaths attributed to birth defects, (2) the estimated average number of genetic disorders per individual, (3) the per cent saturation of the mapped chromosome loci, (4) childhood hospital admissions that have an underlying disorder with a significant genetic component, (5) interception by abortion after prenatal genetic testing, (6) in-vitro fertilization and implantation after genetic screening, and (7) infanticide.
 One forecast for human extinction was 2085 and the other 2080.
 The data suggested that humanity has approximately 70 years left before extinction.
-Given the lack of lucrative commercial applications, like the centuries spent on the slave trade, and given the widespread lack of interest in human survival, the chances of somehow avoiding human extinction seemed quite unlikely.
-Humanity needs these facts in its elementary education systems.
+Given the lack of lucrative commercial applications, like the centuries spent on the slave trade, and given the apparent widespread lack of interest in human survival, the chances of somehow avoiding human extinction seemed very low.
+Humanity needed these facts for its educational systems, but won’t ever have them because they were so politically incorrect.